SmartGanjaGarden/SmartGanjaGarden.iobroker/README.md

 <details open>
   <summary>How to calculate the vapor pressure deficit (VPD)</summary><br>

-  * Calculate the actual VPD with room temperature and humidity inside your growbox. <br>
+  * Calculate the actual VPD with measured temperature and humidity inside your growbox. <br>
   * Leaftemperature is controlled by `0_userdata.0.GrowBoxes.GrowBox_1.VPD_1.VPDLEAFCORRECTION`.<br>

   <br>